Escherichia coli (E.coli)

 Many strains of E. coli are harmless and are found naturally in the gut of humans and animals.

-A wide variety of foods have been implicated in this outbreaks, including unpasteurised apple and orange juices, sprouted seeds, fruit, raw milk cheese, salads and meat and meat products, especially undercooked minced meat patties in hamburgers.
+A wide variety of foods have been implicated in outbreaks caused by Shiga toxin producing E. coli around the world, including unpasteurised apple and orange juices, sprouted seeds, fruits and vegetables, raw milk and raw milk cheeses, raw flour and cookie dough, and meat and meat products, especially undercooked minced meat patties in hamburgers.
+Untreated and unprotected water supplies can also be a source of the bacterium.